gcsimon/PG-SISOP/README.md

 # PG-SISOP

-mvn jetty:run to build and execute
+to build and execute:
+mvn jetty:run